mrinal-sourav/YouTubeCrawler/Readme.txt

 import heapq as pq

  - Inputs:
-	A Seed URL from youtube
+	- A Seed URL from youtube
-	Number of links/videos to crawl
+	- Number of links/videos to crawl
+	- Maximum number of authors to repeat.
+This is set to the default of 3 to keep the crawl 		results relevant and close to the topic of the original SeedUrl provided.
+	- Target Folder: The folder to write the resulting file to.
+		This enables creating a heirarchy of topics on the user's local system.

  - Outputs:
 	A sorted html file with video data in the following format: